xsscx/srd/dmg/README.md

 # Install a Cryptex with Toybox Unstripped using SRT 21C39
+11 JAN 2022 - Codesigning added to DMG's

 Download DMG, install & ssh to the SRD.
 Includes toybox unstripped, debugserver and other example PoC's as of 11 Jan 2022.
 Tried to get toybox unstripped, debugserver and other Tooling added to example-cryptex in https://github.com/apple/security-research-device/pull/18 but it was Reverted.